meziantou/Meziantou.Xunit.ParallelTestFramework/README.md

 > }
 > ```

-## Custom DataAttribute (xUnit v3)
+## Custom DataAttribute

-When creating a custom `DataAttribute` in xUnit v3, you must ensure that the `SupportsDiscoveryEnumeration()` method returns `true` for theory data rows to run in parallel.
+When creating a custom `DataAttribute`, you must ensure that the `SupportsDiscoveryEnumeration()` method returns `true` for theory data rows to run in parallel.
 If this method returns `false`, the theory data rows will run sequentially.

 ```c#